Running a live-action gaming business is a challenging task. And one of the biggest challenges is no-shows at events.

 The latest research from GWI shows how much time people are spending on social media.
 GWI found that while social media engagement has plateaued, people still spend loads of time on it.
 In North America, it is 2 hours and 2 minutes on average per day.
 In Australia/Asia-Pacific, it is 2 hours and 19 minutes each day.
 But this is surpassed by those in Latin America who spend, on average, 3 hours and 29 minutes on social media in a typical day!

 At our local battlefields in South East Queensland, we have four Facebook profiles for our four venues.
-This makes that gamers can check in when they are on-site.
+This means that gamers can check in when they are on-site.
 But it also means we can publish a Facebook event for our weekly sessions.

 "This is particularly useful if we are running a special event like our FORTNITE-live Battle Royale games or our events for Veteran Gamers," said Nicole Lander from Laser Skirmish in Australia.